Clotworthay History, Family Crest & Coats of Arms

 Notables of this surname at this time include: John Cloteworthy, a prominent 14th century landholder in Somerset; Sir Hugh Clotworthy (died 1630), High Sheriff of Antrim; and his son, John Clotworthy, 1st Viscount Massereene (died 1665), an Anglo-Irish politician.
+They were descended from the Devonshire family of that name.
+Sir John

-He was elected to the Irish House of Commons for County Antrim...
-Another 58 words (4 lines of text) are included under the topic Early Clotworthay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Clotworthay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clotworthay family to Ireland

 Some of the Clotworthay family moved to Ireland, but this topic is not covered in this excerpt.

 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clotworthay family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Clotworthay surname or a spelling variation of the name include : Matthew Clatworthy, who sailed to Virginia in 1635 and Roger Clatworth sailed to Virginia in 1654.